Worker's Compensation Law Firm in Columbus

 Additional benefits are also available.
 For more information, reach out to an experienced workers' comp lawyer in Columbus.

 - File a First Report of Injury (FROI): Submitting a FROI to the Ohio Bureau of Workers' Compensation (BWC) is an essential step in initiating your claim.
 This report provides crucial information about your injury and its circumstances.

 How Long Do I Have to File a Workers' Comp Claim in Ohio?

 In Ohio, you have one year from the date of the workplace injury or death to file a workers' compensation claim.
-If you contracted an illness at the workplace, you have two years to file a claim.
+If you contracted an illness at the workplace, you also have one year to file a claim.